dotnet/docs-aspire/docs/whats-new/preview-5.md

 }
 ```

-It's up to the deployment tool that you are using to deploy the Aspire application
-to interpret these volume mounts and the technology that supports them.
-For example
-when using the Azure Developer CLI (`azd`) an Azure Storage account is created which
-exposes an Azure Files endpoint - and this is bound to the Azure Container App.
+It's up to the deployment tool that you are using to deploy the Aspire application to interpret these volume mounts and the technology that supports them.
+For example when using the Azure Developer CLI (`azd`) an Azure Storage account is created which exposes an Azure Files endpoint—and this is bound to the Azure Container App.

-A tool that targets Kubernetes might use Kubernetes' own concept of volumes, or one
-of the many storage providers that Kubernetes supports.
+A tool that targets Kubernetes might use Kubernetes' own concept of volumes, or one of the many storage providers that Kubernetes supports.

 ### Endpoints

 We have expended the level of support for defining multiple endpoints in the manifest.
 To support this we added the `"port":` field to items in the `"bindings":` property on `container.v0` and `project.v0` resources.
-This port defines the exposed port that the target deployment environment will use when exposing
+This port defines the exposed port that the target deployment environment will use when exposing the service.
-the service.
 If not explicitly provided this port is assigned (in sequence) at manifest generation time.

-The `containerPort` property has been renamed to `targetPort` to make it a little
-bit more compute agnostic.
+The `containerPort` property has been renamed to `targetPort` to make it a little bit more compute agnostic.

 We have worked with the Azure Developer CLI team to make sure `azd` supports these new endpoint features when deploying workloads to Azure Container Apps.